An Alliant Visa Platinum credit card could help you take control of your finances.

 Jumpstart your child’s savings by opening a Uniform Transfer to Minors Act (UTMA) account, also known as a custodial account, in his or her name.
-You’ll maintain full control of the account until he or she reaches the age of 21.
+You’ll maintain full control of the account until he or she becomes an adult.

 A custodial account is officially in the name of the minor.
 However, as the custodian, you will have complete control of the account.
-Once the minor reaches 21 years old, he or she will have the right to any remaining funds in the account after they have been released by the custodian6.
+Once the minor reaches 18-21 years old (depending on state law), he or she will have the right to any remaining funds in the account after they have been released by the custodian6.

-Before the minor reaches 21, the custodian may spend funds in the account for educational purposes or any purpose that benefits the minor.
+Before the minor becomes an adult, the custodian may spend funds in the account for educational purposes or any purpose that benefits the minor.

 Note: The custodian is also required to be a member of Alliant Credit Union.